mslonina/Mechanic/examples/UserGuide.md

                               task memory is sended back to the master node.
 If the checkpoint is filled up, the master node writes the data to the file.

+                              There are task snapshots possible, with the return code TASK_CHECKPOINT.
+In such case, the worker node will return stored data to the master, and continue to work on the current task.

+                              When the task processing is about to finish, use TASK_FINALIZE return code.

                               [CHECKPOINT]
                                 `- CheckpointPrepare()